seemenkina/spiffe-example/README.md

 **[vagrant_k8s](vagrant_k8s) - Local Kubernetes with Vagrant**

-Creates a Kubernets master and >=1 node in seperate Vagrant VMs.
+Creates a Kubernetes master and >=1 node in separate Vagrant VMs.

 **[vagrant_db](vagrant_db) - Local MariaDB "bare metal" with Vagrant**

 **[ec2](ec2) - AWS EC2 with Terraform**

 Provisions a VPC with three EC2 instances with proper IAM instance roles for the aws-resolver plugin.